 Lastly, this type of file format is not ideal for images with sharp edges because the colors blend together more than if it were saved as a .png, which display individual pixels as a combination.

-So, on Mac or Linux systems, images saved as JPEGs used the file extension .jpeg.
+And this limit didn’t exist in UNIX-like operating systems like Mac or Linux.
+So, on these systems, images saved as JPEGs used the file extension .jpeg.
 But when it came to saving those same types of images using Windows, the file extension had to be shortened to .jpg so it didn’t exceed the 3-letter limit.

 Okay, so you know that .jpeg and .jpg files are the same exact thing.
 But just to drive that point home, and help you remember it long into the future, we’re going to look at the similarities of JPEG and JPG images.